-Do you have a dog that begs for and loves eating fruit and vegetables?
-What about a pet that loves to eat grass and dirt while you’re outside?
+Does your dog beg while you are at the dinner table?
+Do they love eating your fruits and vegetables?
+What about a pet that loves to eat grass and dirt?
 This is actually completely normal!
 And is a phenomenon known as “self-selection.”
 This is a part of their natural behavior that has remained intact through domestication.
 Unless these items are treated with fertilizers and pesticides, we ought not to discourage this kind of behavior in most cases.
 For more on what grass-eating behaviors could mean check out our article here.

 We all know about the important vitamins and minerals found in fruits and vegetables.
 However, phytonutrients (phytochemicals) are also found in fruit, vegetables, and even grass.
 Phytonutrients possess strong antioxidant properties.
 Antioxidants are important because these substances can help protect cells from various insults.
 Research shows that they can protect against heart disease, cancer and can block tumor activity.

 According to the Association for Pet Obesity Prevention, over 60% of American dogs are overweight.
 This is a significant issue that can increase the risks of other conditions such as joint disease, heart disease, and even cancer.
-This considered it is more of a reason to supplement traditional pet foods with fruit and vegetables.
+Avoiding processed foods when it comes to your pet’s diet can have a positive impact on their overall health.

 *This article is for informational purposes only.
 It is not meant to provide medical advice or replace the advice of a qualified veterinarian.